SAP-docs/preview.developer.concur.com/src/api-reference/travel/itinerary/itinerary.markdown

 * Get the full details of user trips from SAP Concur.
 * Can view the full set of fields for their customers' itineraries because TMCs have an existing relationship with their customers.
 * Can send proposed itineraries when the Agency Proposal feature of Concur Request is active.
-* Can cancel bookings on behalf of a user.

 ### TripLink Travel Suppliers